 It would not take much time until the domestic political struggles were overshadowed by larger problems outside.
 As the CUP was fighting its opposition at home, the Empire was sliding into a major conflict on the international scene.
 Young Turks had believed that the restoration of the constitution would bring prestige and support for the Empire among the liberal states of Europe.
 However, this was not to be the case.
 Immediately after the revolution of 1908, Austria-Hungary annexed Bosnia; Bulgaria announced merger with East Rumelia and Crete joined Greece.
 The great powers were refusing to intervene on behalf of the Ottoman Empire and the only successful attempt of this period was the boycott against Austro-Hungarian goods sold in Ottoman Empire.
 It was the first practice of a new approach to politics in which the government mobilised the people for a common cause.

-All the great powers of Europe had their own imperial aims on Ottoman territories, however the most imminent threat of the time was coming from the Italians.
-Left behind in the race for colonial expansion, Italy had laid eyes on Northern Africa and for the last ten years Italy had been practicing a policy of peaceful penetration in Tripoli.
-After receiving the approval of Britain, France, Russia and ensuring the neutrality of Germany and Austria-Hungary, Italy decided to take action.
+Each of the major European powers had their own imperial ambitions in Ottoman territories, but the most pressing threat at the time came from the Italians.
+Having fallen behind in the race for colonial expansion, Italy had set its sights on Northern Africa.
+Over the past decade, Italy had pursued a strategy of peaceful engagement in Tripoli.
+After securing approval from Britain, France, and Russia, and ensuring the neutrality of Germany and Austria-Hungary, Italy opted to take action.